raikilon/dev-notes/aws/saa-c03/aws.md

 2. **AWS Managed Microsoft AD**: A Microsoft Active Directory 2012 instance that can establish trust relationships with an on-premises AD over VPN or Direct Connect (it can also run standalone in AWS).
 3. **AD Connector**: A proxy that forwards authentication to your on-premises AD, allowing AWS services to use your existing credentials without storing them in the cloud.

+## AWS Artifact
+Is a centralized resource within the AWS Management Console that provides on-demand access to AWS's compliance reports and security documentation.

+It allows users to download audit artifacts such as SOC reports, ISO certifications, and PCI reports, helping organizations meet internal security and compliance requirements.

+These reports are securely stored and kept up to date, making it easier for customers to demonstrate their own compliance using AWS infrastructure.

 # Compute

 ## EC2 - Elastic Compute Cloud